aurimontem/phs/week_4/README.md

 A sidenote for Mac users, and bash syntax for everyone:
 -------------------------------------------------------
-In the past we have modified a `.bashrc` file that configures our bash experience when we work in bash.
+Last week, we learned how to modify our `.bashrc` file that configures our bash experience.
 However, when opening Terminal in Mac OS, bash looks for the file `.bash_profile` instead of `.bashrc` (as it does in Linux/WSL).
 Therefore, Mac users should ensure that their `.bash_profile` is 'linked' to their `.bashrc`, which is accomplished by opening your